yuexiabaiyi/Real-Time-Bus-Tracker/README.md

 **Title of the project: Real Time Bus Tracker**
-Description of the project: This project track the real time locations of the buses of MBTA route 1.
+Description of the project:

+This project tracks the real time locations of the buses of MBTA route 1.
+You will need to get your own API key from mapbox.com to see the actual map.

 **How to Run:**
  1. Replace *** in the mapanimation.js file with your own API key from mapbox.com
  2. Open the HTML with web browser and click "Track bus" button.

+**Roadmap of future improvements:**
-Roadmap of future improvements: Could add more buttons for different bus rout and also include direction information.
+Could add more buttons for different bus rout and also include direction information.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the “Software”), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: